 Think LinkedIn is only a place to go when you’re looking to hire or get hired?
 Or maybe you assumed it’s a social network where only college grads search for their first job.
 Believe it or not, LinkedIn is way more.
 Much like everyone needs to build a website, these days people in every industry and every stage of their career can benefit from being on this social platform.

-LinkedIn is a place to meet clients and headhunters, find new jobs or spot potential hires, but it’s also an incredible platform for learning new skills, networking with people in your industry and sharing what you are up to (professionally) with the world.
+LinkedIn marketing is a great way to meet clients and headhunters, find new jobs or spot potential hires, but it’s also an incredible platform for learning new skills, networking with people in your industry and sharing what you are up to (professionally) with the world.
 And like Wix, it’s free, which means in 2017 there’s really no reason not to be on LinkedIn.

 Wait…what is LinkedIn?